-

 “That…” he said in a grouchy voice.

-Charles shivered and held in a scream as much as all the others did.
+Charles shivered and held in a scream.

 “Oh, thank goodness.”
 Rob signed.